It is also alive and thriving, despite the predictions, which is not exactly new, either.

 But let’s assume that the subscriber has all the information they’ll need when it comes to your product.
 How are you going to get them to buy?

-You’ve got more than enough tools at your disposal for that: vouchers, coupons, discount codes, flash sales, personalised offers, the list goes on and on.
+You’ve got more than enough tools at your disposal for that: vouchers, coupons, discount codes, flash sales, personalized offers, the list goes on and on.

 The point is for your prospect to feel that they’re going through with a bargain and not just a deal-and for their first purchase, no less!-but that comes with a twist: